Generative Engine Optimization: The Next Frontier in Digital Visibility

 Case Study: Healthline Medical Content

-Notably, the content itself didn't change substantially — just how it was organized and presented to make it more "AI-readable."
+What's particularly noteworthy is that the content itself didn't change substantially — just how it was organized and presented to make it more "AI-readable."

 Case Study: HubSpot Research Program